|Effect of Vitamin E and Sodium Selenite on the Expression of Baxand Bcl2Genes and Renal Histopathology in the Electromagnetic Field-Exposed Mice|

-Objectives: Electromagnetic field (EMF) causes damage to the kidney through the increase of oxidative stress.
-The use of antioxidants can reduce the effects induced by EMF.
-The present study investigates the effects of vitamin E and sodium selenite on the Bax and Bcl2 genes expression renal histopathology in the EMF exposed mice exposed.
+Objectives: Electromagnetic feld (EMF) causes damages to the kidney through the increase of oxidative stress, and the use of antioxidants can reduce the effects caused by EMF.
+The present study investigated the effects of vitamin E and sodium selenite on the expression levels of Bax and Bcl2 genes and renal histopathology in the EMF-exposed mice.

-Results: Statistical analyses showed that EMF significantly decreased the kidney corpuscle diameter and bcl2 gene expression, as well as the increase of urinary space, basal membrane thickness, and the increase of Bax gene expression compared to the control group (p<0.05).
-The treatment of mice by vitamin E and sodium selenite showed that administration of these antioxidants during exposure to EMF significantly decreased the effects of EMF on these parameters (p<0.05).
+Results: Statistical analyses showed that EMF signifcantly decreased the kidney corpuscle diameter and bcl2 gene expression.
+Moreover, increased urinary space, basal membrane thickness, and increased expression of Bax gene were observed compared to the control group (P<0.05).
+However, the treatment of mice exposed to EMF with vitamin E and sodium selenite signifcantly decreased the effects of EMF on these parameters (P<0.05).

-Conclusion: The results of this study showed that vitamin E and sodium selenite significantly inhibited the destructive effects of EMF on the expression of Bax and bcl2 genes and prevented histopathological changes of mice kidney.
+Conclusions: The results of this study showed that vitamin E and sodium selenite could signifcantly inhibit the destructive effects of EMF on the expression of Bax and bcl2 genes and prevent the histopathological changes in the kidneys of mice.